materialsproject/atomate2/docs/user/key_concepts_overview.md

 tbc

 # TaskDocument
-a TaskDocument (TaskDoc for short) is a dictioary object that contains all the information of the respective computational chemistry calculation run.
+a TaskDocument (TaskDoc for short) is a dictionary object that contains all the information of the respective computational chemistry calculation run.

 tbc